zlkurka/fly-fish/change_ideas.md

 - **The Fisherman**:
   - This character was the main inspiration for this game.
 I had an idea for a diaglogue-based RPG with three characters who would die soon.
 My favorite was the fisherman, so I decided to design a game specifically for him.
   - The Fisherman is the father or father-figure of the main character.
-- The Fishmonger
+- **The Fishmonger**
-  - Can buy **fish** from him, which seems useless at first.
+  - Can buy **fish** from him, which seems useless at first
-  - Eventually, you unlock the ability to play **Go Fish**.
+  - Secret: can eventually unlock the ability to play **Go Fish** with him.
+I'll need to make the Fishmonger interesting enough to encourage players to interact with him.
   - Taking design inspo from the underscores album would be funny.
+- **The Drink Lady**
+  - This is a filler name for an NPC who will sell **Sake** and **Coffee grounds**, and maybe some other powerups.
+I need to figure out who and how I want her to be.
-- Market NPCs.
+- Other market NPCs.

 Would need to be location-based.
 ### Minigames